mmu-webdesign/l4-IWD-web-block/rwd-06-quality-assurance.md

 Check the basics:

-- relevant alt text for all images
+- Relevant alt text for all images
 - If an image is *fluff* use a null alt [*Fluff* - images that are purely decoration and do not add anything to the content of the document]
-- colour contrast
+- Colour contrast
-- accessible form (use of 'label for')
+- Accessible form (use of 'label for')
-- legibility and readability
+- Legibility and readability
-- logical structure
+- Logical structure
-- use of semantics
+- Use of semantics

 More advanced than this unit, but you could use the[ WCAG 2 checklist from WebAIM](https://webaim.org/standards/wcag/checklist).
 You won't understand everything, and not everything will be relevant to your site, but still worth a look.